ppKrauss/openCitation/README.md

 ```
 Where is supposed "no default license" for  the *sci-repo*.
 The sampled percentual (`100*N_samples/N`) can be used as a complementar indicator.

-### Doc-extension coherence
+### Doc-attach coherence
-Some documents need an "extension", like appendix, external figures, external maps, external tables, databases, etc. On science literature they are [supplementary matterial](http://jats.nlm.nih.gov/archiving/tag-library/1.0/n-q6p0.html) and *commom database*; in legislation they are [attachment](http://docs.oasis-open.org/legaldocml/akn-core/v1.0/csprd01/part2-specs/material/AkomaNtoso30-csd13_xsd_Element_attachment.html) (or appendix and other documental objects) that are can't published in the same document's body structure, or that is reused by other law-docs.
+Some documents need an "attachment", like appendix, external figures, external maps, external tables, complementar databases, etc. On science literature they are [supplementary matterial](http://jats.nlm.nih.gov/archiving/tag-library/1.0/n-q6p0.html) and *commom database*; in legislation they are [formal attachment](http://docs.oasis-open.org/legaldocml/akn-core/v1.0/csprd01/part2-specs/material/AkomaNtoso30-csd13_xsd_Element_attachment.html) (or appendix and other documental objects) that are can't published in the same document's body structure, or that is reused by other law-docs.

-As extensions are explicit parts of the document, they are not subject to "relevance" interpretation, so, they **must use the same license** tham it's document.
+As doc-attachs are explicit parts of the document, they are not subject to "relevance" interpretation, and, to be coherent, they **must use the same license** tham it's document.

+Technically a repo with *standard XML docucments* (like [JATS](https://en.wikipedia.org/wiki/Journal_Article_Tag_Suite) for sci-docs or [AKN](https://en.wikipedia.org/wiki/Akoma_Ntoso) form law-docs), where XML express doc-attach licences, we can check (by [XPath](https://en.wikipedia.org/wiki/XPath)) and calculate *od*(*attach_licence*) of each document.
+Supposing a document where its *M* attachments have *C*&le;*M* cases of *od*&le;`od_doc`: the <b>factor *C*/*M*</b> can be used to reduce `od_doc` or to express (as %) "lost of openness" in the document.

 ### Citation coherence
 A complementar indicator of openness, [under discussion](https://github.com/okfn/opendefinition/wiki/Citation-alike-clauses-of-open-licenses-for-law#user-content-the-citation-alike-clause-and-observance), is checking the observance of the same or superior *openess degree* in a cited document (when [citing external sources](https://en.wikipedia.org/wiki/Wikipedia:Citing_sources)).
 When cited document have less *degree*,  we can say that the citation is not coherent.

 [Scientific literature](https://en.wikipedia.org/wiki/Scientific_literature) use *bibliographic citation*, it is a fundation of the scientific research.
 By other hand,  legislators avoids, in law-docs, the citation of external documents: the usual is a law-doc citing another law-doc of the same legislative system, not "external" documents...
 Is usual for government and industry to reuse works, as recommendations and studies that, otherwise, would cost a lot of money.
 The reuse of documents reduce costs, so, this is the main motivation to the sporadic external citation in law-docs.

 In both, sci-docs and law-docs,  cited external documents, that are not in the same collection, can be considered "cited document".
 In sci-docs there are also a [standard reference-list](http://jats.nlm.nih.gov/archiving/tag-library/1.0/n-ajd0.html) pointing to external and independent documents.
-In law-docs the [legal citation analysis](https://en.wikipedia.org/wiki/Legal_citation#Legal_citation_analysis)  determinates what documents are external to the legal system and are in fact a complement of an obligation rule of the law.
+In law-docs the [legal citation analysis](https://en.wikipedia.org/wiki/Legal_citation#Legal_citation_analysis)  determinates what documents are external to the legal system and are in fact a complement of an [obligation rule](https://en.wikipedia.org/wiki/Law_of_obligations) of the law.

 ## Objective
 The aim of this project is to offer a practical and theoretical *framework* (at least a proof of concept) to subsidise the characterization of "openness coherence" in repositories and collections, of scientific and legislative documents.
 Splitting into specific goals: